pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 ## Quick Start (Programmatic)

-Below is a simplified example of how to set up a training run programmatically without using the CLI.
+Below is a simplified example of how to set up a training run programmatically.

 ```python
 from mlx_raclate.utils.utils import load